is-a-dev/register/.github/PULL_REQUEST_TEMPLATE.md

 To make our job easier, please spend time to review your application before submitting.

+NOTE: Your not *required* to fill in this application.

 <!-- To check a checkbox, replace [] with [x] -->
 #### Add a x between [] if you meet that requirement example `[x]`
 - [ ] You're not using Vercel or Netlify.